saumyaambar02/Breast-Cancer-Prediction/statement.md

 consumption and increased rate of accuracy, Machine learning offers a way to support doctors by automatically learning patterns from medical reports.

-**#Target Users:**
+## Target Users:

--Medical student
+- Medical student

--Researchers
+- Researchers

--Doctors
+- Doctors

--Diagnostic assistants
+- Diagnostic assistants

--Software developers
+- Software developers

-**#High Level Features**
+## High Level Features

-Breast Cancer Dataset containing 30 FNA-based features and processes it.
+- Breast Cancer Dataset containing 30 FNA-based features and processes it.

-Visualisaing the dataset using plots like histograms, heatmaps, pairplots, and scatterplots.
+- Visualisaing the dataset using plots like histograms, heatmaps, pairplots, and scatterplots.

-Data splitting into training and testing sets for proper model evaluation.
+- Data splitting into training and testing sets for proper model evaluation.

-Trains an SVM classifier to separate malignant and benign tumor samples.
+- Trains an SVM classifier to separate malignant and benign tumor samples.

-Predicts the type of a tumor (benign or malignant) based on input features.
+- Predicts the type of a tumor (benign or malignant) based on input features.

-Generates evaluation metrics including confusion matrix and classification report.
+- Generates evaluation metrics including confusion matrix and classification report.

-Provides a simple and easy to follow ML workflow for understanding to model development.
+- Provides a simple and easy to follow ML workflow for understanding to model development.